 Looks like: Flowcharts

 Results in: Rigid and sequential workflows, point-in-time validation, complicated deprovisioning logic.

 Results in: Flexible and parallel workflows, continuous validation, harmony between provisioning and deprovisioning.

-Access control systems promote and protect an organization’s mission through changes in users, personnel, responsibilities, organizational structure, and legal obligations.
-Most failures with access management are due to a system architecture that is too manual to scale or too brittle to change at the pace of business without costly and time-consuming re-architecture efforts.
+Access control systems promote and implement an organization’s access control strategy as changes occur in users, personnel, responsibilities, organizational structure, and legal obligations.
+Most failures with access management are due to a system implementation that is too manual to scale or too brittle to adapt to changing business needs without costly and time-consuming re-architecture efforts.

 While it is common to try to optimize access control systems for efficiency in granting access, a truer measure of a robust access control system is how reliably it can revoke access.
 Policy-based access controls support the security principle of least privilege by offering logical symmetry between access assignment and revocation.
-By defining requirements for access, even manually assigned access can be dynamically verified for validity, and automatically revoked or reported as soon as that access becomes invalid under current policy.
+Defining policy for access allows access to be dynamically evaluated for validity and automatically revoked or reported as soon as that access becomes invalid under current policy.